Par Pacific Holdings, Inc. (NYSE:PARR) Shares Bought by Texas Permanent School Fund Corp

-A number of other hedge funds and other institutional investors have also modified their holdings of the company.
-SG Americas Securities LLC raised its stake in Par Pacific by 244.1% during the 1st quarter.
-SG Americas Securities LLC now owns 57,812 shares of the company’s stock worth $1,688,000 after acquiring an additional 41,010 shares in the last quarter.
-National Bank of Canada FI acquired a new position in shares of Par Pacific in the fourth quarter valued at approximately $58,000.
-Thomist Capital Management LP raised its position in shares of Par Pacific by 12.8% in the fourth quarter.
-Thomist Capital Management LP now owns 204,588 shares of the company’s stock valued at $4,757,000 after buying an additional 23,211 shares during the last quarter.
-Globeflex Capital L P purchased a new stake in Par Pacific in the fourth quarter valued at approximately $273,000.
-Finally, Arizona State Retirement System grew its holdings in Par Pacific by 3.9% in the fourth quarter.
-Arizona State Retirement System now owns 13,584 shares of the company’s stock valued at $316,000 after purchasing an additional 514 shares during the period.
+Other institutional investors also recently bought and sold shares of the company.
+SG Americas Securities LLC raised its holdings in Par Pacific by 244.1% in the 1st quarter.
+SG Americas Securities LLC now owns 57,812 shares of the company’s stock valued at $1,688,000 after acquiring an additional 41,010 shares during the last quarter.
+National Bank of Canada FI acquired a new position in Par Pacific in the 4th quarter valued at $58,000.
+Thomist Capital Management LP raised its holdings in Par Pacific by 12.8% in the 4th quarter.
+Thomist Capital Management LP now owns 204,588 shares of the company’s stock valued at $4,757,000 after acquiring an additional 23,211 shares during the last quarter.
+Globeflex Capital L P acquired a new stake in shares of Par Pacific during the 4th quarter worth $273,000.
+Finally, Arizona State Retirement System increased its holdings in shares of Par Pacific by 3.9% during the 4th quarter.
+Arizona State Retirement System now owns 13,584 shares of the company’s stock worth $316,000 after buying an additional 514 shares during the last quarter.
 93.23% of the stock is currently owned by institutional investors and hedge funds.

-PARR has been the subject of several analyst reports.
-TD Cowen decreased their target price on shares of Par Pacific from $32.00 to $28.00 and set an “outperform” rating for the company in a research note on Friday, May 5th.
-Piper Sandler increased their price objective on shares of Par Pacific from $34.00 to $36.00 and gave the stock an “overweight” rating in a report on Thursday, July 13th.
-Finally, StockNews.com lowered shares of Par Pacific from a “buy” rating to a “hold” rating in a research report on Wednesday, July 26th.
-Four investment analysts have rated the stock with a hold rating and four have issued a buy rating to the company’s stock.
-Based on data from MarketBeat, the company has an average rating of “Moderate Buy” and a consensus target price of $30.71.
+A number of analysts have recently commented on the company.
+StockNews.com downgraded Par Pacific from a “buy” rating to a “hold” rating in a report on Wednesday, July 26th.
+TD Cowen dropped their price objective on Par Pacific from $32.00 to $28.00 and set an “outperform” rating for the company in a report on Friday, May 5th.
+Finally, Piper Sandler upped their price objective on Par Pacific from $34.00 to $36.00 and gave the stock an “overweight” rating in a report on Thursday, July 13th.
+Four analysts have rated the stock with a hold rating and four have given a buy rating to the company.
+According to MarketBeat, the stock has an average rating of “Moderate Buy” and an average price target of $30.71.

-Par Pacific (NYSE:PARR – Get Free Report) last issued its quarterly earnings data on Wednesday, May 3rd.
-The company reported $2.25 earnings per share for the quarter, beating the consensus estimate of $1.91 by $0.34.
+Par Pacific (NYSE:PARR – Get Free Report) last posted its quarterly earnings data on Wednesday, May 3rd.
+The company reported $2.25 earnings per share for the quarter, beating analysts’ consensus estimates of $1.91 by $0.34.
 Par Pacific had a net margin of 9.65% and a return on equity of 108.48%.
-The firm had revenue of $1.69 billion for the quarter, compared to analyst estimates of $1.54 billion.
-Equities research analysts predict that Par Pacific Holdings, Inc. will post 4.78 earnings per share for the current fiscal year.
+The company had revenue of $1.69 billion during the quarter, compared to analysts’ expectations of $1.54 billion.
+Research analysts anticipate that Par Pacific Holdings, Inc. will post 4.78 EPS for the current fiscal year.

 About Par Pacific